emrecura11/DesignPatternProject/README.md

 ## Factory Method Pattern

-■ The reason we use the Factory Method Pattern is to let different companies to decide the basic pricings of the city tours during their creation.
+■ The reason ı use the Factory Method Pattern is to let different companies to decide the basic pricings of the city tours during their creation.